Vibeesarma/Live-News-App-Next-JS-13/README.md

 - when you change this page to statistic you want to generate a page when that function default next.js gives you

-- also,use default ``loading.tsx``` file for loading.
+- also,use default ```loading.tsx``` file for loading.

 ## Mediastack

-- mediastack gives you a free news api.
+- [mediastack](https://mediastack.com/) gives you a free news api.
   - it gives you 500 free API so you can get them from there for testing purposes.

 ## StepZen

 - this middleware gives a connection between graphql so much easier.

-- In here you want to install stepzen to your terminal add globally -this is the one you want to run
+- In here you want to install [stepzen](https://stepzen.com/) to your terminal add globally -this is the one you want to run

 ```bash
 npm install -g stepzen
 ```

    -  login your account it gives by stepzen guide
    -  then copy the api from dashboard
    -  after that run ```stepzen init``` in your root directory terminal it will create stepzen config file for you.
-    -

 - go to your stepzen account and gets your RestAPI added command.
   - this is a command `stepzen import curl` paste it your terminal.